 Assuming my break dancing career doesn't take off, private schools seem very expensive.
 Can I afford Pomona?

 To maintain the remarkable strength and variety of Pomona’s student body, the College’s financial resources are critical.
 For U.S. citizens, permanent residents, and students graduating from US high schools, admission decisions are made without consideration of a student’s financial circumstances.
-Over half of Pomona’s students receive financial aid from the College to support their study, and the College meets 100 percent of the demonstrated financial need of every enrolled student.
+More than half of Pomona’s students receive financial aid from the College to support their study, and the College meets 100 percent of the demonstrated financial need of every enrolled student.
 Since 2008, all financial aid awards have been a combination of scholarships, grants and work study only.